Vegan Goat Cheese Recipe – incredibly flavorful and versatile, this cheese is straightforward, easy, and one you will make again and again!

 - 1/2 teaspoon sea salt

-- In food processor or high speed blender, combine cashews, macadamias, vinegar, lemon juice and water.
+- In food processor or high speed blender, combine cashews, macadamias, vinegar, lemon juice, contents of probiotic capsule, and water.
 Blend until smooth.

 - Transfer to a sterilized glass jar.
 Cover with plastic wrap and secure with rubber band.